-Cooking programmes can be switched on or off automatically.
+Cooking programmes can be switched on or off automatically with all oven functions except for Full Grill and Fan Grill .

-To do this, set a duration or a duration and finish time after selecting an oven function and a temperature.
+To do this, set a duration or a duration and a finish time after selecting the oven function and temperature.